Estimated reading time: 22 minutes

 But there could be hundreds of tags.
 Even thousands!
 It is not realistic to give the same level of attention to each of them.
 Unique description, special Hero image… you know.

-Still, it is an important topic that can house many different articles.
+“Us Elections” is an important topic that can house many different articles.
 Every four years it is about a different or a re elected president, it is about various presidential promises etc. So as an important topic, this particular term (tag) can receive some custom design.
-I would load up our nice layout, write the description, select the featured post maybe, create a nice hero picture etc. We want the “US Elections” tag to look like a real page devoted to the US elections topic.
+I would assign our nice layout to it, write the description, select the featured post maybe, create a nice hero picture etc. We want the “US Elections” tag to look like a real page devoted to the US elections topic.
 It lists all the articles on our portal that are covering it.

-Obviously, some of those tags don’t need an all-dressed-up tag archive page.
-They can have a generic one that relies on automatic fields like the title, featured latest posts, List of articles etc.
+Obviously, some of those tags don’t need an all-dressed-up tag archive page assigned to the tag.php template.
+They can use the inherited generic archive.php template that relies on automatic fields like the title, featured latest posts, List of articles etc. When we create the top-level archive.php template, we shouldn’t be using any of the custom stuff added by ACF.
+It should look great automatically using what it can from native WordPress.

-I would add the description field with a condition to show up if it is not empty.
+The description field is native, but it might be empty.
+For it, I would add a condition for it to show up only if the description field is not empty.
 Pro from Themeco has these kinds of conditions where we can easily decide how and when each part of the page or layout is outputted.
 If there is no image, there won’t be a broken image icon.
 If there is no description, there won’t be an awkward empty space.

 We can have multiple layouts for tags.
 If the tag term is important, such as “US Elections” on a News website, we can have a complex layout with additional text and media.
 If it is a simple tag solely for classification purposes, then it can have a generic, automated design.